Short answer

 What are the main risks?

-Pre-mainnet status (testnet only), no public named security audit firm yet, AER not listed on any exchange, and the KIMA-to-AER conversion has a hard June 30, 2026 deadline.
-Institutional claims around bank APIs, RWA tokenization, and stablecoin settlement need real-world execution data to be confirmed.
+Pre-mainnet status (testnet only), no public named security audit firm yet, AERX not listed on any exchange, and operational sensitivity around the KIMA-to-AERX conversion.
+Earlier materials used a June cutoff, but the current StablePro transfer deadline is August 1, 2026.
+Institutional claims still need real-world execution data.

 Is the Aeredium airdrop campaign trustworthy?